- 2-Minute Article

 3. Calculate how much you have available to save

 Compare current monthly income with all household expenses, such as utility payments, food expenses, and so on.
-Our Future Income Planner can help you do this.
-The difference between current income and current expenses is the cash flow available to put toward financial goals.
-If there is little cash available to put aside, work with your financial professional on ways to help cut the household budget to free up additional money for savings.
+Our Future Income Planner can help do this.
+The difference between current income and current expenses is the potential cash flow available to put toward financial goals.
+If there is little cash available to put aside, work with a financial professional on ways to help cut the household budget to free up additional money for savings.

 4. Prioritize your financial goals

 Even after reducing expenses, there may not be enough to save the desired amount for every goal.
-In that case, work with your financial professional to prioritize which goals should receive full attention, and which can wait.
+In that case, work with a financial professional to prioritize which goals should receive full attention, and which can wait.

 5. Make saving automatic